 The Best Day Trips From Orlando

-Locals and visitors alike love spending their time taking some of the best day trips from Orlando.
+Locals as well as visitors alike love spending their time taking some of the best day trips from Orlando.
+There’s something for everyone in Florida, like freshwater springs, nature preserves for hiking, beaches, and attractions.
 Not to mention, the timeshare and theme park capital of the world is central to some of the coolest and most exciting adventures you’ll find anywhere.
-From wildlife preserves to the best beaches for surfers, Florida really has it all!
+From wildlife preserves to the best beaches for surfers, Florida really has it all.
+The top day trips from Orlando must be included in your travel itinerary.

 Wildlife Day Trips From Orlando

 Florida is home to a variety of habitats throughout its long peninsula.
-Take a day trip from Orlando and find along the coasts many habitats that include coastal dunes as well as iconic Florida salt marshes.
+Take a day trip from Orlando and find diverse habitats along the coast that include coastal dunes as well as iconic Florida salt marshes.
 Dense forests, prairies, and wetlands dot the state throughout for the best day trips from Orlando.
-Given the variety of wildlife and landscapes, you’ll find plenty of worthy opportunities to get outdoors in Central Florida.
+Given the variety of wildlife and landscapes, you’ll find plenty of worthy opportunities to get outdoors outside of Central Florida.

 Crystal River National Wildlife Refuge